 HĀLAU

 The Foundation.
-Hālau Hula Nā Lama I Ka Uluwehi O Laka is a school of traditional hula committed to stewarding and perpetuating the hula and oli traditions of Kumu Hula Rolanda Mohala Reese, Mae Kamāmalu Klein, and Māiki Aiu Lake.
-We cultivate a nurturing environment of growth and transformation where cultural knowledge and traditions are shared and lived through dedicated practice, connection, and reciprocity.
+Hālau Hula Nā Lama I Ka Uluwehi O Laka is a school of traditional hula committed to safeguarding the hula and oli traditions of Kumu Hula Rolanda Mohala Reese, Mae Kamāmalu Klein, and Maiki Aiu Lake.
+We cultivate a nurturing environment of growth and transformation where cultural knowledge is shared and lived through dedicated practice, connection, and reciprocity.

-The Meaning of Our Name.
-The hālau name, Nā Lama I Ka Uluwehi O Laka, translates to "the lama grove amidst the verdant growth of Laka," representing our core philosophy.
+Nā Lama I Ka Uluwehi O Laka, translates to "the lama grove amidst the lush and beautiful verdure of Laka" representing our core identity.

 -